 - There’s no need to take samples close to each other if there are no obstacles between them — the Signal Level is unlikely to change significantly.

 - You may get better signal strength readings in the early morning or evening, when there aren’t so many people around, and there are fewer electronic devices providing interference.
 However, if you want to map realistic “everyday” conditions, then you will want to take your readings during a busy time of day.
 Snapshots are ideal to monitor the changing conditions.

 - Avoid taking readings during lightning storms or heavy downpours.
 Excessive humidity or high temperatures may also affect your readings.

 - We definitely recommend turning off all potentially conflicting electronic appliances when running a survey, like microwave ovens, radio telephones, and even cell phones.
 Of course, this doesn’t apply if you are searching for sources of noise.

-- The same applies to any other apps accessing your Airport adapter when the survey is active: turn them off.
-And be sure to turn off Internet Sharing as well.
+- If you are performing a survey on your macOS computer the previous point applies to any other apps accessing your Airport adapter when the survey is active: turn them off.
+And be sure to turn off Internet Sharing on your MacBook as well.